 What is NPI’s mission?
+What does NPI do?

 What is NPI’s philosophy?
 What’s NPI’s culture like?